MA History and Scottish History

 You will also choose from a wide range of option courses outside your primary subjects.

 You will take a course on historiography and a course that provides a wide-ranging overview of the history of Scotland from the early modern period to the twentieth century.

-Other Year 2 history courses extend your range geographically and chronologically and cover various periods and themes in American, European, British, Scottish and global history.
+Other Year 2 history courses will cover a wider geographical range and time period.
+Courses currently cover various periods and themes in American, European, British, Scottish and global history.

 As in Year 1, history courses offer broad surveys that are designed to prepare you for more specialised study in Years 3 and 4.
 You will take two of these courses.

 You will also choose from a wide range of option courses outside your primary subjects.

 There will be a compulsory element of study, which will allow you to reflect on history as a discipline and introduce you to the practice of historical research.

 You will also study courses from a range of specialised elective courses.